christiantroyandrada/chat-microservices-frontend/README.md

 ### Authentication Flow

-1. User registers via `/api/user/register`
+1. User registers via `/user/register`
-2. User logs in via `/api/user/login`
+2. User logs in via `/user/login`; the server sets an httpOnly authentication cookie
-3. JWT token is stored (localStorage/sessionStorage)
+3. The frontend uses cookie-based authentication (no JWT stored in localStorage)
-4. Token is included in subsequent API requests
+4. Subsequent API requests and the Socket.IO handshake send the httpOnly cookie automatically

 ### Chat Flow